zacharesmer/DEF-CON-32-Badge/Contributing.md

 # Contributing
 Contributions are welcome!
-Both apps and additions to the main firmware.
+Apps, animations, and additions to the main firmware.
 There's plenty of low-hanging fruit!

 # Building
 At some point down the road I'd like to get this into a Github action to make it less "trust me bro install this uf2", but this is how it is for now.